What is Gravity (G)?

 TLDR

-Gravity (G) is the native utility token of the Gravity blockchain, a high-performance Layer 1 network engineered to solve core Web3 infrastructure challenges like scalability and cross-chain interoperability.
+Gravity (G) is the native utility token of the Gravity blockchain, a high-performance Layer 1 network designed to solve web3's scalability and interoperability challenges.

-3. Token Utility – The G token is essential for paying transaction fees (gas), securing the network through staking, and participating in on-chain governance.
+3. Token Utility – G is used for transaction fees, securing the network through staking, and participating in governance.

 Deep Dive